jz3309/Small_Data_Science_Projects/HW5_jz3309/README.md

 # HW5_jz3309
 # Assignment1
-I fork another classmate's repo and make comments on her citibike study.
+I forked another classmate's repo and make comments on her citibike study.

 # Assignment2 (Last column is the plots of results)